AV272/hello-world/README.md

 I am Alexey.
 I start working in Gitbook.

 # Gitignore
-You can create '.gitignore' file which not add some file from repo to gitcloud.
+You can create `.gitignore` file which not add some file from repo to gitcloud.
-You can automaticly generate '.gitignore' file in website [gitignore.io](https://www.toptal.com/developers/gitignore).
+You can automaticly generate `.gitignore` file in website [gitignore.io](https://www.toptal.com/developers/gitignore).

 For example for Linux:
 ```